Why take a psychological attachment style test online?

 No. Through neuroplasticity, therapy, and somatic work, you can shift toward an "Earned Secure" attachment.
 Self-awareness is the first step.

-Do anxious and avoidant styles attract each other?
+Do anxious and avoidant attachment styles attract each other?

 Yes, it is a very common dynamic (the anxious-avoidant trap).
 The anxious partner seeks closeness, while the avoidant one withdraws.
 This dance activates the fears of both, creating a cycle that is difficult to break without conscious awareness.